Charity Scott

-Scott has introduced many innovations into the teaching of law, including the incorporation of techniques from improv comedy in the legal classroom and designing courses on mindfulness and the law.
+Scott introduced many innovations into the teaching of law, including the incorporation of techniques from improv comedy in the legal classroom and designing courses on mindfulness and the law.

+Scott died from cancer on March 18, 2023, at the age of 71.

 Awards and honors

-Scott is an elected member of the American Law Institute.
+Scott was an elected member of the American Law Institute.
 In 2006, she received the Jay Healey Distinguished Health Law Professor Award, presented by the American Society of Law, Medicine & Ethics.

 In 2010 she was the recipient of the Heroes in Healthcare Ethics Award, presented by the Health Care Ethics Consortium of Georgia.
 In 2016, she received a community service award for “Vision, Inspiration, and Resourcefulness in the Creation of the Health Law Partnership.”
 Scott was awarded the Health Law Community Service Award by the American Association of Law Schools’ Section on Law, Medicine, and Health Care in 2018.
 At GSU her awards have included the College of Law's David J. Maleski Award for Teaching Excellence and the Exceptional Service Award.